Admissions Checklist For Private School Applicants

 Complete your admissions file.

 Your child’s admissions file is not complete until all the forms have been submitted.
 No decision can be made unless the file is complete.
 Don't relax until your child's file is complete.
 Make sure that you beat any deadlines by several days at a minimum.
-Several weeks or a month in the case of domestic applicants is a good idea.
+For domestic applicants, several weeks or a month is a good idea.
 The point of this admissions checklist is to help you stay organized throughout what is a rather lengthy and detailed process.

 comments powered by Disqus